Joe2308/milestone-1-test-run/README.md

 The images are bright and vibrant and really bring a sense of what a live performance by Recoil will be like for a potential client.

 ### Order and sequence:
-1. Navigation order - Home/ About Us/ Contact US
+1. Navigation order - Home/ About Us/ Contact US.
-1. Home section order - Hero image carousel/ Heading/ Intro paragraph/ Video
+1. Home section order - Hero image carousel/ Heading/ Intro paragraph/ Video.
-1. About Us section order - Hero image/  Heading and intro paragraph/ Meet the band profiles
+1. About Us section order - Hero image/  Heading and intro paragraph/ Meet the band profiles.
 1. Contact Us section order - Hero image/ Heading and paragraph/ Contact form/ Why us?
-1. Footer section order - Band name/ social links/ contact details/ copyright
+1. Footer section order - Band name/ social links/ contact details/ copyright.

 ### Other themes:
-1. Use of musical instrument icons from font Awesome for the meet the band section
+1. Use of musical instrument icons from font Awesome for the meet the band section.
-1. Use of subtle shadows to lift some elements off the page
+1. Use of subtle shadows to lift some elements off the page.

 # AVAILABLE FEATURES